K-Pop Star Sunmi Goes Viral With One Quick LGBT Statement During Pride Month

 After that, a number of fans on Twitter took the comment to mean that Sunmi was coming out.
 Others, like @glossyerim in this post on Twitter, emphasized that whether or not the singer identifies as LGBT herself, it’s more important that she openly came out in support of the community.

-After becoming the number one worldwide trending topic on Twitter as well as the number one United States trending topic on the same social media platform, Sunmi finally addressed the current issue.
+After becoming the No. 1 worldwide trending topic on Twitter as well as the number one United States trending topic on the same social media platform, Sunmi finally addressed the current issue.

 The K-pop singer said in a Tweet, “Haha.
 I was saying ‘I have so many different sides of me like dorky and LGBT queen…’ Yeah, I support LGBT but don’t get me wrong guys.”